★ THE PROBABILITY-DRIVEN, RECEIPTS-BACKED, LOCKER-ROOM-ENDORSED CASE FOR THE VIKINGS' RIGHTFUL QB1 ★

 The locker room already chose him.

 Real quotes, real games, real timestamps.
 Every line below is from someone whose name and badge you can verify.
-The quiet thing is being said out loud — and the OTAs only just started.
+The quiet thing is being said out loud — and mandatory minicamp just added two more.

 ALEC LEWIS

-The Athletic · Vikings beat reporter · Minicamp dispatch, May 2026
+The Athletic · Vikings beat reporter · May 2026 · via Yardbarker

 He had the locker room more than anybody I'd seen ever.